Sreekee/Nvidia/README.md

 ## NVIDIA DLI Online Labs

 The DLI Teaching Kit includes access to free online DLI labs (“Qwiklabs”) using GPUs in the cloud - a value of up to $30 per person per lab.
-These online labs reinforce deep learning concepts presented in the Teaching Kit to students in a more applied manner.
+These online labs reinforce deep learning concepts presented in the teaching kit to students in a more applied manner.
 Each Qwiklab is a live, hands-on, self-paced learning environment that includes a set of interactive instructions to walk students through applied deep learning concepts.
 Students must complete each lab within the allotted time.

 `Syllabus.pdf` from the DLI Teaching Kit `.zip` suggests when in the course sequence to suggest students take the following 3-lab sequence: